 You might like...

-This is one of the largest cotoneasters, often forming an enormous bushy shrub but also easily trained into a standard to make a handsome tree with graceful branches that bend beneath the weight of fruit.
+Cotoneaster frigidus 'Cornubia' is one of the largest cotoneasters, often forming an enormous bushy shrub but it can easily be trained into a standard to make a handsome tree with graceful branches that bend beneath the weight of fruit.
 Flowering is spectacular, the white open booms clustered densely in flattened heads, while the berries which follow are among the largest in the genus, pea-size and a conspicuous shade of vivid red in autumn and all winter.
-May be planted 60cm (2ft) apart as a semi-formal hedge, clipped when the fruits begin to spoil.
-Thought by some to be a variety of C. x watereri.
+The flowers are a magnet for bees and the berries are eaten by birds.
 The Royal Horticultural Society has given it its prestigious Award of Garden Merit (AGM).

 Plant type: Deciduous shrub